 Suggested Academic Plans

-Suggested Academic Plans provide the possible order of courses students might follow as they pursue a particular degree.
+Suggested Academic Plans (SAP) provide the possible order of courses students might follow as they pursue a particular degree.
 SAPs are proposed schedules only.
-Individual student's schedules might look different if -- in consultation with an academic adviser -- the student has created a different plan.
+Individual student's schedules might look different if – in consultation with an academic adviser – the student has created a different plan.
 Care should be taken when changing the order of courses, as the SAP takes into account prerequisites and course controls.
-Changing the other of a SAP might be in the student's best interests and can occur with an adviser's guidance.
-For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin.
+For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin and their degree audit.